-Julie Falconer: My favourite Christmas lights in London are the lights on Carnaby Street in Soho.
+A Lady in London, Julie Falconer: My favourite Christmas lights in London are the lights on Carnaby Street in Soho.
 Every year they do a unique and creative display above the shops and restaurants that line the street.
 The best part is that it's easy to stop and enjoy them because there are no cars on the street.
 It's fun and easy to take photos, so bringing your camera is always a good idea!

-Make the most of Christmas in Covent Garden
+Experience Christmas in Covent Garden

-Tuck in to a traditional roast dinner
+Tuck into a traditional roast dinner

 Beat the crowds at Winter Wonderland

 Chloe Gunning from wanderlustchloe.com: I love visiting Winter Wonderland in Hyde Park.
 It's always fun to grab a glass of mulled wine and wander over to the ice rink to watch the skaters.
 There are usually a few pros, but most are more like Bambi and provide a lot of entertainment!
 It can get really busy at weekends so go on a Monday just as it's starting to get dark.
 That way you can enjoy the bright lights minus the crowds!

 Sip on winter warmers

 Ayushi from The Foodie Diaries: This winter, I’m looking forward to sipping on lots of hot chocolate and hot cocktails.
 For a mid-shopping boost, I’d recommend Il Tetto at the top of Selfridges for a comforting drink, with or without alcohol.
 Of course, this being London, we also have our pick of festive drinks from around the world – from Turkish Salep, which is made with cinnamon and white orchid flower (find it at Kahve Dünyasi’s chocolate shop in Piccadilly); to Glögi – a Swedish twist on mulled wine, available at The Nordic Bakery in Seven Dials.